-This sites stormwater system consists of mostly curb and gutter and underground piping.
-All stormwater is to the underground piping before being ultimately discharged into the connected existing Draper City storm drain system at a controlled.
-Additionally, throughout the site there are various storm drain inlet boxes located in the landscaping areas.
-These are designed to collect storm runoff from landscape areas to prevent flooding of any structural buildings on site.
+This site's stormwater system consists of curb and gutter and underground piping and retention pond/chambers.
+There is one retention pond on the soccer field.
+There are also underground storage chambers in the west parking lot for additional retention.
+Throughout the site there are various storm drain inlet boxes located in the parking areas and landscape areas.
+These are designed to collect storm runoff from hardscape, rooftops, and landscape areas to prevent flooding of any structural building on site.
 These inlet boxes must be protected and care should be taken to prevent dumping of any kind.
 These inlets are for storm drain runoff only and should not be used as a dumping area under any circumstances.
-It is important that the Storm Water Conveyance System is maintained properly to ensure the desired performance.

-The HOA is responsible for the maintenance of the Storm Water Conveyance System on site.
-The HOA must insure all inlet boxes are cleared of all debris and obstructions that may prevent storm water flow.
-For the storm water system to operate properly all parts of the system must be clear to operate freely.
+It is important that the Storm Water Conveyance System and Detention Ponds are maintained properly to ensure the desired performance.
+The owner and management are responsible for the maintenance of the storm water conveyance system on site.
+Management must ensure all inlet boxes are cleared of all debris and obstructions that may prevent storm water flow.
+Management must also ensure that all designated retention areas are clear of any landscaping or obstructions that may limit their storage capacity, or inhibit storm water flow to the storage areas.
+For the storm water system to operate properly, all parts of the system must be clear to operate freely.
 Therefore, the entire storm water system will require regular routine maintenance to be effective.
 The Storm Water Storage and Conveyance Systems SOP is included in Appendix B.